 - Compress files using file compression software

 Compressing files removes some of the redundant information.
 Minute details may not be visible to the human eye, and there are often colors that are redundant.
-Compressing a file is often easier said than done, just like with WordPress website caching.
+Compressing a file is often easier said than done, just like with WordPress caching.
 When things go wrong, anomalies distort the colors and features.

 For the best load times, try to keep your main image file sizes to 70 kb.
 Your trim, background, and icon images should be even smaller.

-Try Image Optimization Plugins for WordPress
+Use Image Optimization Plugins for WordPress

-Manually controlling your files with basic programs like Microsoft Paint is initially cost effective, but time-consuming and the results are dubious.
+Manually controlling your files with basic programs like Microsoft Paint is initially cost-effective, but time-consuming and the results are dubious.
 Even with professional software like Adobe’s Photoshop, you could spend hours reshaping and compressing images.

 Kraken.io is an image optimizer plugin for WordPress that does the work for you on-the-fly.
 It can resize and compress media uploaded to your site the moment they are called to display.
-It functions on JPEG, GIF and PNG files up to 32 Mb.
-This program is incredibly convenient and gives you back your time to spend on other important tasks.
+It functions on JPEG, GIF and PNG

 Imagify.io is a similar on-the-fly optimizer plugin, but with fewer settings and knobs to twist.
 It also frees you from the chores of image resizing, cropping, and compressing but it is more accessible for average users.
 It also features retina images optimization.
-The retina formats are becoming important for future web image displays.
+The retina formats are becoming important for future web image displays.null

 Use a Content Delivery Network